Essential Magnetohydrodynamics for Astrophysics: Charged clouds

 \section{Charged clouds}

-While ({\ctl\ref{dsigma}}) shows that a charge density cannot change in MHD, one might ask what happens when a charge density is present in the initial conditions.
+While ({\ref{dsigma}}) shows that charge is conserved in MHD, one might ask what happens when a charge density is present in the initial conditions.
 For example, can one still use MHD in a star or a conducting gas cloud that has a net charge?

-In MHD, as in electrostatics, a net charge introduced in a conducting fluid object appears only on its surface.
-If a charge were initially distributed through the star, its volume would quickly get polarized by small displacements between the positive and negative charge carriers, canceling the charge density in the inside and leaving the net charge as a surface layer on its boundary.
-The time scale for this to happen is governed by the plasma frequency, which is usually very fast compared with the MHD time scales of interest (see {\ctl sect.~\ref{applic}}).
+In MHD, as in classical electrostatics, a net charge in a volume of conducting fluid object appears only on its surface.
+If a charge were initially distributed through a star, its volume would quickly get polarized by small displacements between the positive and negative charge carriers, canceling the charge density in the inside and leaving the net charge as a surface layer on its boundary.
+The time scale for this to happen is governed by the plasma frequency or the light travel time across the volume, which are usually very fast compared with the MHD time scales of interest (see {sect.~\ref{applic}}).
 Alternatively, this can be seen as a setting a minimum on the time scale of the process under consideration, for the MHD approximation to apply.

 Physical charge densities, i.e.\ net imbalance between plusses and minuses as measured in the rest frame of the fluid, thus appear only on boundaries between the conducting fluid and non-conducting parts of the system.
-In frames other than the rest frame of the fluid, charge densities appear only as frame transformation quantities, see next section.
+In frames other than the rest frame of the fluid, charge densities in a conducting fluid appear only as frame transformation quantities, see next section.